usdevs/usc-website-hackathon-frontend/README.md

 3. Set-up to set up nginx as a proxy (should be roughly similar for Mac, not sure about Windows)
 4. Install `mkcert` from https://github.com/FiloSottile/mkcert and generate certs for a domain.
 I am using `frontend.local.dev`. (run the commands in `certgen.sh` in the nginx folder)
 5. In your hosts file, add `127.0.0.1 frontend.local.dev`
-6. Copy the `app.conf` in the nginx folder over to `/etc/nginx/conf.d` or to a path that you have included in your `nginx.conf` (see the sample `nginx.conf`'s line 17 to see how you can include the `conf.d` directory on a Mac machine - Linux should have this by default)
+6. Copy the `app.conf` in the `config/To set up Telegram Auth` folder over to `/etc/nginx/conf.d` or to a path that you have included in your `nginx.conf` (see the sample `nginx.conf`'s line 17 to see how you can include the `conf.d` directory on a Mac machine - Linux should have this by default)
 7. `sudo nginx -t && sudo systemctl restart nginx` for Linux, `sudo nginx -t && sudo nginx -s stop && sudo nginx` for MacOS
 8. If you have `apache` running, need to deconflict it as pgadmin uses it as well.
 You can change the port it uses, or change nginx's port.
 Otherwise, you can just `sudo service apache2 stop` and not use pgadmin.
 9. You will have to update the Tele bot's BOT_TOKEN on the backend repo to '5980011686:AAHuxodOvlPYeftZTElSpC-13ybW5to9Y1M' if you used frontend.local.dev, or you can set up your own Tele login bot or let me know if you want to use another domain.